 For me, half the fun of winning the lottery would be giving much of it a way to needy causes.
 Love my alma mater but they don’t need any more money.

-Grace Premium Member 17 days ago
+Grace Premium Member about 2 months ago

 Depends on how large an amount.
 Family first, but then I’d build nice one bedroom apartments with in apartment laundry for homeless and disabled Veterans in every state.
 Well, maybe not TX but I’d help the ones in TX move to a different state.
 (Day before elections perhaps coloring my answer)

-exness Premium Member 17 days ago
+exness Premium Member about 2 months ago

 My reasons for buying tickets has changed over the years ( hey, I just won $3 two weeks in a row! ) but I have always wanted to be a philanthropist.
 Also, so my 50 year old son can get out of a horrible job.